Drive drones like F1 – FPV Drone racing

 LEDs play an important role in delimiting the circuit layout and in signaling some elements.
 Last but not least, the laps counters, tuned to the radio frequency of the drones to indicate the number of laps completed and times.

-A wide selection of the main manufacturers of accessories for racing drone is available in the Accessories for FPV racing drone section of the 4mydrone marketplace.
+A wide selection of the main manufacturers of accessories for racing drone is available in Blog.

 Sport with strictly rules